Using a Course WA

 - Sign up for a conference time with your WA.

 - Meet your WA for a conference.
-These meetings generally last between 15 minutes and an hour.
+These meetings generally last approximately 30 minutes.

 - Revise your paper.
 Usually you will have 4-5 days to revise between meeting with a Course WA and handing in a final copy to the professor.
 Some WAs will have time to see a second draft during this time.
 Feel free to ask about this, but also remember that the WA's availability is not guaranteed after the first conference.